HIPAA Training for Employees

 How long is HIPAA training valid?

 HIPAA training is valid until you change jobs and work for a different employer with different policies and procedures.
-Additionally, some of your initial HIPAA training may be superseded if your current employer changes HIPAA-related policies or procedures due to a change in the law, as the result of a risk assessment, or in response to a patient complaint or OCR investigation.
+Additionally, some of your initial HIPAA training may be superseded if your current employer changes HIPAA-related policies or procedures due to a change in the law, as the result of a risk assessment, or in response to a patient complaint or investigation.
+You can ensure your HIPAA training remains valid by retaking HIPAA training at least annually.

 Does HIPAA training expire?

-The HIPAA training requirements for new hires vary according to whether the employer is a Covered Entity or a Business Associate.
-Covered Entities must train new hires on policies and procedures and the Breach Notification Rule (as required by the Privacy Rule) and include them in a security and awareness training program (as required by the Security Rule).
+The HIPAA compliance training requirements for new hires vary according to whether the employer is a covered entity or a business associate.
+Covered Entities must train new hires on policies and procedures and the HIPAA Breach Notification Rule (as required by the HIPAA Privacy Rule) and include them in a security and awareness training program (as required by the HIPAA Security Rule).

 When must new hires complete their HIPAA training?